ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-12-you-need-to-build-a-web-app.md

 When I was doing software consulting, I wrote a program that collected all of the contact details from the Chamber of Commerce in my city.
 I then used this list to find businesses that might want me to build some software for them.
 Since I had their email and website url, I could quickly contact them asking them if they needed my help with anything.

 The amount of data on the internet is growing every day, and a lot of it isn't in an easy-to-use format.
-Having said that, if you know how to code, you can take advantage of all of this data in a time effiecient way by building web scrapers.
+Having said that, if you know how to code, you can take advantage of all of this data in a time efficient way by building web scrapers.

 ### Build software specifically for your needs

 Software is a major part of almost everyone's life these days, but it's not always easy to find software that fits your need just right.
 I don't know about you, but sometimes I find myself fighting the software more than it's helping me.

-This usually causes me to be more inneficient with my time than if I had a solution that fit my needs perfectly.
+This usually causes me to be more inefficient with my time than if I had a solution that fit my needs perfectly.
 If you know how to code, instead of fighting software, you can make your own to fit your needs.

 A few years ago I built a web app for a construction business to help manage their construction drawings.
 The app is essentially a version of Dropbox created specifically for construction drawings.
 So why use my app if it's basically another version of Dropbox?

 The short answer is it saves their team a lot of time.
 The company has a specific workflow that they like to follow and there is a whole team of people that use this workflow.
 Let's say my app optimizes their workflow and saves each person on the team 15 minutes a day.
 With a team of 7 people, that's 105 minutes a day saved by the team.
-Now if we multiply that by approximetely 250 working days in a year, the team saves about 437 hours a year.
+Now if we multiply that by approximately 250 working days in a year, the team saves about 437 hours a year.
 That's 1.5 working weeks saved for each employee, which saves a ton of time and money.

 ![](https://s3.amazonaws.com/spark-school/articles/you-should-learn-to-code/time-saved-calculations.png)

 When it comes down to it, you can save a tremendous amount of time by learning how to code.
-The examples above may not apply to you directly, but I guarentee you could find some ways to make your life more efficient.
-When you learn to code, you'll start to find inneficiencies in your life that you can optimize with a program.
+The examples above may not apply to you directly, but I guarantee you could find some ways to make your life more efficient.
+When you learn to code, you'll start to find inefficiencies in your life that you can optimize with a program.
 This will ultimately save you countless hours if not days of your time.

 <h2 id="make-money">How You Can Make Money With Coding</h2>